Can you prove your team’s impact on revenue—or do you just infer it?

 Overcoming these challenges isn’t hard to do, but building a unified system that enables marketers to track account progression is a lot of work.

-Breaking things down into actionable steps will make the journey easier.
+Breaking things down into actionable steps will make the journey easier to optimize.

 Here’s what we recommend: